dyerlab/SimulatedData/README.md

 # Simulated Data

 Data associated with simulations under various demographic models.

-## Asymmetric Population Genetics

-This project aims to develop methods for identifying asymmetry in population covariance in Population Graphs.
-The specifics of these data include:

-### Disconnected Populations
+## Disconnected Populations

 The null case of no connectivity and only genetic drift working: